 Lately, I have been concerned with articles on Facebook or blogs with posts stating you can preserve certain foods at home that I knew were not safe to can.
 Then I started getting emails and Facebook PMs asking me if this post or that post was accurate.

-I also have my Master Preserver Canning Certificate via the Utah State University Extension Service who sponsored and taught the USDA training courses.
+I also have my Master Preserver Canning Certificate via the Utah State University Extension Service which sponsored and taught the USDA training courses.
 This is an updated article where I added milk to my list.
 I’m hearing that a lot of people are canning milk and cream.
 These are unsafe to can at home because of the fat content they have.

 I believe more and more people are water bath canning and pressure canning their own food.
 I applaud you, but please buy the two canning books I have suggested below so you can get the best information available regarding safe canning techniques.
 Let’s be safe and keep our families healthy.

-Now, you might say, “I learned how to “can” those items from my friend (or whoever), and my jars look great.”
+Now, you might say, “I learned how to “can” those items from my friend or family member (or whoever), and my jars look great.”
 They may even taste okay.
 But here’s the clincher, you don’t know what bacteria is lurking inside those jars.
 Please, please, please don’t risk the health of your family by canning these higher-risk food items.

 Four Things That Are Not Safe To Can At Home